Annen History, Family Crest & Coats of Arms

-Important Dates for the Annen family
+Early History of the Annen family

 This web page shows only a small excerpt of our Annen research.
 Another 87 words (6 lines of text) covering the years 1249, 1255, 1328, 1633, 1689, 1633, 1638 and 1651 are included under the topic Early Annen History in all our PDF Extended History products and printed products wherever possible.

 It is only in the last few hundred years that rules have developed and the process of spelling according to sound has been abandoned.
 Scottish names from before that time tend to appear under many different spelling variations.
 Annen has been spelled Annan, Annand, Annandale, Annardale, Annadaill, Annane, Annanie, Inyaney, Innieney, Inyoney, Inyanee, Aneny and many more.

 Early Notables of the Annen family (pre 1700)